unreadable/fullstack-interview-task/README.md

 # Moneyhub Tech Test - Investments and Holdings

-This repository serves as a solution for the Moneyhub tech challenge.
+This repository serves as a quick solution for the Moneyhub tech challenge.

 ## Getting Started